LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/am-i-floating.md

 I’m lost in pupils,

-Hollowness,
+In hollowness,

-On this dead bed
+On this dead bed,

-Lost in irises.
+Your irises.

 &nbsp;